ernesto1/monochrome/README.md

        $ cd ~/conky
        $ git clone https://github.com/ernesto1/monochrome.git

-Alternatively you can download the latest `monochrome.zip` file from the releases page.
+Alternatively if you only want the conky configurations and their images, you can download the latest `monochrome.zip` file from the [releases page](https://github.com/ernesto1/monochrome/releases).
+This way you don't get any of the build assets.

 ### Configuration
 The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives